berry2012/prompt-based-moderation-with-llm/README.md

 # Real-Time Moderation System

-A comprehensive real-time moderation system for streaming chat applications using Large Language Models, designed to integrate with your existing DeepSeek LLM deployment on Kubernetes.
+A comprehensive real-time moderation system for streaming chat applications using Large Language Models, designed to integrate with  Mistral or DeepSeek LLM deployment on Kubernetes.

 ## 🏗️ Architecture Overview